domain7/development/_includes/qa.md

 ### Quality Assurance (QA) {#qa}

-Quality assurance is a transient role that developers assume as needed to verify that a completed story meets its acceptance criteria before showcasing that story to stakeholders.
+Quality assurance is a transient role that developers and product owners assume as needed to verify that a completed story meets its acceptance criteria before showcasing that story to stakeholders.